 \subsection{Model selection: single-epoch models}

-For single epoch models, we assess the impact of the predictor model (\textit{S4}, \textit{TF}, \textit{LSTM}).
-For both input representations, we consider convolutional encoders (\textit{CNN}) as well as no encoder (\textit{NONE}).
+For single-epoch models, this study assessed the impact of the predictor models (\textit{S4}, \textit{TF}, \textit{LSTM}).
+For both input representations, the authors considered convolutional encoders (\textit{CNN}) as well as no encoder (\textit{NONE}).
 All results are compiled in \Cref{tab:sedf1}.
-The results for raw time series as input both for single- as well as multi-channel clearly distinguish \textit{CNN+S4} as best-performing architecture.
-For time series input, a CNN encoder turns out to be beneficial as compared to using no encoder.
-On the contrary, for spectrogram data, using no encoder turns out to be the more favorable choice.
+The results for raw time series as input for both single- and multi-channel setups clearly distinguish \textit{CNN+S4} as the best-performing architecture.
+For time series input, a CNN encoder proved to be beneficial as compared to using no encoder.
+Conversely, for spectrogram data, using no encoder emerges as the more favorable choice.
 These results suggest that the architectural choices are inherently tied to the input representations.
-The difference between both encoder choices for identical predictor model is most strongly pronounced for S4 as predictor, whereas TF is barely influenced by this choice.
-The best-performing model on spectrogram input according macro-$F_1$ score turns out to be \textit{NONE+S4}, again across both channel settings.
-Looking at overall best performance, raw-time-series-based models are outperformed by spectrogram-based models for multi-channel input while the opposite ordering is observed in the single-channel case.
-In line with expectations, multi-channel input seems to exhibit a systematic positive effect compared to single-channel input.
-We use these insights from the single-epoch case to construct multi-epoch prediction models using the identified encoder-predictor combinations as epoch encoders.
+The difference between the two encoder choices for an identical predictor model is most strongly pronounced for S4 as a predictor, whereas TF is minimally influenced by this choice.
+The best-performing model on spectrogram input according to the macro-$F_1$ score is \textit{NONE+S4}, again across both channel settings.
+Looking at the overall best performance, raw-time-series-based models are outperformed by spectrogram-based models for multi-channel input while the opposite ordering is observed in the single-channel case.
+In line with expectations, multi-channel input consistently exhibits a systematic positive effect compared to single-channel input.
+This study used these insights from the single-epoch case to construct multi-epoch prediction models using the identified encoder-predictor combinations as epoch encoders.